-Whether you’re finally back stateside or marking the American celebration elsewhere, Thanksgiving dinner is undoubtedly this holiday’s main draw.
-While some parts are recognisable from your typical Sunday roast – think meat, potatoes and vegetable trimmings – other dishes are likely to raise a few eyebrows among large groups when served with a traditional turkey centrepiece.
+Whether you’re stateside or marking the American celebration somewhere else, Thanksgiving dinner is the heart of this holiday.
+While you may recognise some parts from your typical Sunday roast – like meat, potatoes and vegetables – other dishes are likely to raise a few eyebrows among large groups when served with a traditional turkey centrepiece.

-Here are some of the more unique American Thanksgiving foods to try this November.
+Here are some American Thanksgiving foods to try this November.

 Candied yams